 Portugal lies at the western edge of continental Europe on the shores of the Atlantic Ocean.
 Sharing its eastern land border with Spain, Portugal has always been an international business destination and built a historic reputation as a trade hub for merchants from across the globe.
-Once the centre of an empire, today Portugal remains a highly developed economy with a GDP per capita higher than the majority of the EU27 countries, and a ranking of 38 on the WEF’s Global Competitiveness Report 2015-2016.
-Traditionally important industries in Portugal include agricultural produce (vegetables, nuts and fruit), forestry and fishing, but the country is also one of Europe’s leading mineral producers, delivering significant quantities of copper, tin, tungsten and uranium to global markets.
-Emergent modern sectors in Portugal include electronics, automotives, textiles and chemicals, while aerospace, biotechnology and IT are becoming increasingly significant.
-Portugal is a member of NATO, the United Nations, and the OECD and, in 2018, was ranked 29 on the World Bank’s Ease of Doing Business Survey.
+Once the centre of an empire, in the 21st century Portugal remains a highly developed and competitive economy with an estimated 2019 GDP of $236 billion (with 2.2% growth) and a higher per capita GDP than the majority of the EU27 countries.
+Traditionally important industries in Portugal include agricultural produce (vegetables, nuts and fruit), forestry, and fishing although the country is also one of Europe’s leading mineral producers, exporting significant quantities of copper, tin, tungsten and uranium to global markets.
+Emergent industrial sectors in Portugal include electronics, automotives, textiles, and chemicals, while aerospace, biotechnology, and IT are becoming increasingly significant.
+Portugal is a member of NATO, the UN, and the OECD, and its EU member status allows its businesses to trade freely with other countries within the bloc.
+In 2019, Portugal ranked 39 on the World Bank’s Ease of Doing Business Survey.

 Investors targeting Portugal should find plenty of reasons and opportunities to invest: